ineffyble/awesome-cohost/readme.md

 - [Cohoard](https://a2aaron.github.io/Cohoard/) - Format chatlogs for Cohost.
 - [prechoster](https://cloudwithlightning.net/random/chostin/prechoster/) - A graph-based HTML generator to make fancy chosting easier.
 - [markdown PLUS](https://oat.zone/markdown-plus/) - An "alternative" to markdown for cohost which lets you use fucked-up text in your everyday posts.
-- [choll](https://choll.clown.dev/) - cholls are polls for your chosts.
+- [choll](https://choll.clown.dev/) - Cholls are polls for your chosts.
 - [bugpoll](https://a.ktrv.dev/) - Polls directly on Cohost.

 ## API Libraries